 But here's the rub: since we have never been to Disney World, we really don't know what we want to do.
 Sure, there are plenty of books and videos for each ride out there...but what's the point of watching every ride online before you go?
 So by this time, I just took my best guesses as to what we wanted to do, and just started working with it.

+Where did we end up staying?
+That's in part two.
 So how did the trip turn out?
-Well, that'll be in part two.
+Well, that'll be in parts three and four.
 And what are my lessons that I learned?
-That's part three.
+That's part five.